Timona Park plane crash: Crash investigation

 The Civil Aviation Authority of New Zealand (CAA) was notified of the crash the same day as the accident.
 The Transport Accident Investigation Commission was also notified but declined to investigate.
 A CAA investigation started on 24 January 2012, a day after the accident.

 A screwdriver was located approximately 15 metres from the crash site and its position aligned with the tail wheel 100 metres away and the tail section in the wreckage.
 Several fresh-looking abrasions were apparent on several areas of the screwdriver's handle.
 The investigation determined that the screwdriver had ejected from the aircraft's tail section during the accident.
 Inspection of the left elevator attachment fitting revealed gouges not consistent with damage caused during the impact.
 It was deemed that the screwdriver handle was the most likely source of the fragment taken from the elevator quadrant cable end fitting.
 It was determined that the screwdriver had entered the tail section via the top of the rear fuselage.
 For that to have occurred, the aircraft needed to have been subjected to inverted flight, coupled with an elevator-down input by the pilot.

 Airworthiness Directive

-Following the crash, the CAA issued an Airworthiness Directive in March 2012, mandating the fitment of a barrier into the rear fuselage of all Yak 52 models.
+Following the crash, the CAA issued Airworthiness Directive DCA/YAK/8 in March 2012, mandating the fitment of a barrier into the rear fuselage of all Yak 52 models.
 The Airworthiness Directive also included the requirement to thoroughly inspect all of the fuselage for the presence of foreign object debris prior to the fitment of the barrier.